Introduction

 That's following the way the Reference currently uses the term "represented bytes",

-includes the NUL in its equivalent piece of data.
+but rustc includes the NUL in its equivalent piece of data.

 Should this writeup change to match rustc?